 All applications to the M.F.A. program must include:

 - The completed Graduate School Application Form

 - A 1,000-word Statement of Purpose in which you explain why you are interested in pursuing graduate studies in creative writing, and discuss yourself as a writer.
 You may wish to make reference to professional, academic and/or personal interests, as well as future goals.

 - A sample of your creative work in the genre to which you are applying (minimum 15 pages, maximum 25 pages, of fiction; or 10 pages of poetry)

-- Three letters of recommendation (the letters of recommendation should be mailed directly to you in sealed envelopes, each with the signature of the recommender across the flap of the envelope).
+- Three letters of recommendation (submitted in accordance with the Graduate School instructions on the Online Graduate Application platform; any physical letter of recommendation mailed to the processing center — rather than uploaded or emailed — should be sealed and signed by the recommender across the flap of the envelope).
 At least one of these letters should be from a person familiar with you as a writer and also with you as a student.

 If you are currently enrolled as a graduate student in Southern's M.A. or M.S. program and are accepted to transfer into the M.F.A. program, you should contact M.F.A.
-Program Administrator Robin Troy (contact info below) to discuss how your credits will transfer.
+Program Administrator Jeff Mock (contact info below) to discuss how your credits will transfer.
 A maximum of two workshop courses may be transferred; final decisions about credit transfer are determined by the M.F.A.
 Admissions Committee.